mrlb05/Nifty4Gemini/docs/nifty/introduction.rst

 - These steps launch the appropriate routines, and
 - These routines launch the appropriate sub-routines.

-Nifty is built at the lowest level from Python and IRAF subroutines.
+Nifty4Gemini is built at the lowest level from Python and IRAF subroutines.
 It is built so that it is relatively easy to change the implementation of the underlying tasks.

 Updates
 -------

-To update Nifty, do five things:
+To update Nifty4Gemini, do five things:

 - *Try to do your development in a new branch or fork, not the master branch of the repository*
 - Before uploading, do a few test data reductions.